filipgrano/shfy/README.md

 ## Tools

 1. **cligpt**: A command-line helper that takes a user prompt and returns shell commands, along with explanations of what they do.
+It also supports command completions for various shells.
 See [cligpt.md](doc/cligpt.md) for more details.

 ## Configuration
 Configuration file is read from `~/.config/oai_tools/config.yaml` file.
 See the [config-example.yaml](doc/config-example.yaml) file for more details.